-la fille d’O (meaning daughter of ‘o) is the voice of a generation. in 2003 i, murielle victorine scherre, felt the need to create an aspirational role model. my own shameless eve, a matriarch moulded after the women who have personally inspired me. the past is filled with women who elevate living into art. i wanted to tune into that frequency of wisdom. to grow from there, as a woman, mother and maker. i missed such a savoir vivre and alike women in both media and fashion. no better place to start a revolution under the soughing skirts close to mother’s womb.
+la fille d’O (meaning daughter of ‘o) is the voice of a generation. in 2003 i, murielle victorine scherre, felt the need to create an aspirational role model. my own shameless eve, a powerhouse moulded after the people who have personally inspired me. the past is filled with humans who elevate living in to art. i wanted to tune in to that frequency of wisdom. to grow from there, as a woman, mother and maker. i missed such a savoir vivre and kindredness in both media and fashion. no better place to start a revolution than in our pants.

-la fille d’O started as a lingerie brand but has become somewhat of a religion. as a woman i felt unheimlich when looking at ‘modern’ lingerie and women in media who were presented to me as role models. this image of the woman felt very out of date and uninteresting for such a innovating business. i myself find true inspiration, one that satisfies my hunger, with the women surrounding me: intelligent women driven by their curiosity and lust for life. women you don’t see in the media. i didn’t long for vague instructions from a religious point of view but a guide line by women who lived truly. by sharing their stories i hope other women will find the courage to throw off that heavy shell of doubt and shame. la fille d’o is a safe haven where you’re invited to develop your true self. the stories of these women are an inspiration not a dogma. it’s a sea of possibility that nourishes me and captivates me. where i literally support women in their ongoing work and life so they can write new stories for the next generations to come. this love for the story behind the human is my pencil when i design. i love to create the subtlest of interventions. i add only what is needed, out of respect for the pure beauty the human body already offers. i work with the wide spectrum of beauty. with the differences that make us unique within humanity, which brings us together.
+la fille d’O started as a lingerie brand but has become somewhat of a religion. as a woman i felt unheimlich when looking at ‘modern’ lingerie and women in media who were presented to me as role models. this image of the woman felt very out of date and uninteresting for such an innovative business. i myself find true inspiration, one that satisfies my hunger, with the people surrounding me: intelligent gems driven by their curiosity and lust for life. you don’t see them in mainstream media. i didn’t long for vague instructions from a religious point of view. i was looking for a guiding light held by humans who have lived truly and deeply. by sharing their stories i hope other people will find the courage to throw off that heavy shell of doubt and shame. la fille d’O is a safe haven where you’re invited to develop your true self. the stories of these people are an inspiration, not a dogma. it’s a sea of possibility that nourishes me and captivates me. where i literally support people in their ongoing work and life so they can write new stories for the next generations to come. this love for the story behind the human is my pencil when i design. i love to create the subtlest of interventions. i add only what is needed, out of respect for the pure beauty the human body already offers. i work with the wide spectrum of beauty. with the differences that make us unique within humanity, which brings us together.

-la fille d’O is avant-garde lingerie that supports your body, whilst empowering your attitude. without compromises and therefore all-embracing. like a friend once described it: ‘i am not fierce, yet i belong here’.
+la fille d’O is avant-garde lingerie that supports your body, whilst empowering your frequency. without compromises and therefore all-embracing. like a friend once described it: ‘i am not fierce, yet i belong here’.

 what are you doing to make things better?

-at la fille d’O i make what i want to wear but cant find: lingerie and swimwear and outerwear that others can’t, won’t or daren’t make. all my designs need to surprise and support me. and i want every garment i make to be guilt-free. and i want to show you what i make, worn by women i love. yes, this means they are photoshop-free.
+at la fille d’O i make what i want to wear but can’t find: lingerie and swimwear and outerwear that others can’t, won’t or daren’t make. all my designs need to surprise and support me. and i want every garment i make to be guilt-free, supporting both maker and user, both our personal as our shared environment. and i want to show you what i make, worn by people i love. yes, this means they are photoshop-free.

-our designs are built to last. lycra normally has 6 months life expectations but the way our designs are crafted, we can considerably postpone the sudden death of your favourite items. we even offer a repair service that will resuscitate your beloved undies as long as you like. our signature easy sizing and adjustable contour straps allow you to anticipate the normal wear of your lycra items and keep them well fitted longer than normal.
+our designs are built to last. lycra normally has a 6 month life expectation but the way our designs are crafted, we can considerably postpone the sudden death of your favorite items. we even offer a repair service that will resuscitate your beloved undies as long as you like. our signature easy sizing and adjustable contour straps allow you to anticipate the normal wear of your lycra items and keep them well fitted longer than normal.

-our designs dont follow the hype. i create looks that are as timeless as possible and will work with most wardrobe styles, so they can support women from a diverse number of sub- and other cultures during a diverse number of phases in their lives. i even have a mascectomy bra and a breastfeeding bra in collection, so i really mean it when i way ‘a diverse number of phases in your life’.
+our designs don’t follow the hype. i create looks that are as timeless as possible and will work with most wardrobe styles, so they can support humans from a diverse number of sub- and other cultures during a diverse number of phases in their lives.

 our designs are built with an eye on retouching, should you be in need of special sizing or adjustments. our designs might look complex but since we build them ourselves it is quite easy for us to consider alterations while dreaming them up.